saespmar/crypto-bucket-bot/README.md

 Once your account is ready, start a chat with [@BotFather](https://t.me/botfather) and follow the instructions until you get a token to access the HTTP API.
 This token should be placed in `bot/config.py` and should be stored in a *bot_token* variable.
 [Here](bot/config.py.example) is an example.

 Also, Python 3 with the pip package manager needs to be installed on your computer.
-Then, run this command in order to get the *requests* package:
+Then, run these commands in order to get the *requests* and the *matplotlib* packages:

 ```
 pip install requests
+pip install matplotlib
 ```

 ### Running